Taste and Smell DisordersEn Español (Spanish Version)

 Some taste and smell disorders can be treated, but others cannot.
 Depending on the cause, treatment may include treating an underlying medical condition, changing or adjusting medicines, or surgery to remove obstructions in the nose, such as polyps.
 In many cases, people experience a spontaneous recovery when an illness or allergy that is causing the disorder resolves.

 If you have lost taste or smell, you should see your doctor.
 It may resolve in time, if the underlying problem is temporary or treatable.
 Quitting smoking may help improve your senses of taste and smell.
 If the loss is permanent, adjustments can be made to enhance your enjoyment of eating, such as eating warm food, flavor-enhanced foods, or stronger flavored foods.
-But be careful not to add too much salt or sugar.
+Avoid adding salt or sugar to flavor your foods.
 Instead, you can intensify flavor with herbs and make food more visually and texturally appealing.

 Asthma and Allergy Foundation of America